Lalithkarthik/the-pitch-visualiser/README.md

 * Image generation quality depends on the chosen model.
 * LLM responses may occasionally require retries.
 * Diffusion models may introduce minor visual inconsistencies.
+* Currently we rely on at least one of FLUX or POLLINATIONS to work to obtain our images, and failure in both would result in the collapse of our project.

 ---